UASP Board of Directors

 Over the years Bethanie has been an active member of UASP and held the following roles: Student Representative, District Representative, and Board Member.
 She currently works in Davis School District as a School Psychologist and Related Services Supervisor.
 She resides in Davis County with her husband and "fur-kids".
 She has a passion for supporting students, families, and school staff and strives to unite professionals in an effort to provide the best support possible in our community.

 Lauren currently serves as the Past President for the UASP board.
-She is a school psychologist and Related Services Supervisor for Davis School District.
+She is the Assistant Director at the Blind School Campus Programs for the Utah School for the Deaf and Blind.
 Born and bred in Utah, she loves living here and serving her school psychologist community.

 Ann-Michelle Neal has served on the board of trustees for the Utah Association of School Psychologists for many years.
 Currently, she works for the Utah State Board of Education in school Accountability and Assessment and supporting the WIDA Assessment for English Learners.
 During her time on the board, she has served as President of UASP and in the role of Conference Chair.
 In her work, she has supported the Utah Multi-Tiered System of Supports (UMTSS) grant and served as a school psychologist in Nebo School District.